nadeemlab/smprofiler/README.md

 ### <a id="single-marker"></a> 1.
 Using all single marker cell phenotypes, frequency

 In total around 50 markers were imaged across the 12 studies currently available.
-The all-markers overview assesses each marker for its utility in discriminating between key outcome cohorts within each given dataset, using the fractions of each cell set expressing the marker.
-The t-test provides a sense of the overall strength and statistical significance of each association found.
-In the plot (previewed below), each color corresponds to one sample cohort and relative size of each circle pair indicates the effective differential between the two cohorts using the given marker.
+The all-markers overview assesses each marker for its utility in discriminating between key outcome cohorts within each given dataset, using the fractions of the cell set expressing the marker.
+The t-test provides a sense of the overall strength and statistical significance of any association found.
+In the plot (previewed below), the colors correspond to one sample cohort and relative size of a circle pair indicates the effective differential between the two cohorts using the given marker.

 <p align="center">
 <a href="https://smprofiler.io/channel-overview">